AlexCaseiro1979/alxpodder/README.md

 ## The first time

+The first time alxpodder.sh is used, the podcast.log database is probably empty.
+One can avoid downloading a huge number of podcasts (if such is not wished) using no-download as a second argument:
+	alxpodder.sh example.apodder no-download

 ## Cleaning a session that did not end properly

 If a session is not ended properly, the urls of the files downloaded during that session won't be kept in the podcast.log database (they will be stored in the temporary file temp_pc.log).